Anna Wetzel Artz

 -

-...you will see a preview of Anna's new backyard studio.
-While some finishing work is still needed, the space is now a functioning art studio and will give visitors insight into Anna's creative process behind the scenes.
+...you will walk through Anna’s backyard to the studio.
 Seeing work in progress alongside some finished pieces will give visitors a sense of how important the natural landscape is to Anna’s practice, and acquaint you with the slow, fragmented process of her mixed media work.
-Ask Anna about plans for her September artist residency at Richmond Beach through Shoreline Public Art!

 -